 The climb to Lobuche peak consists of some really difficult steep snow slopes which constantly require work of fixed ropes.
 Upon reaching the top of Lobuche West you can enjoy the awe-inspiring view of Ama Dablam and Taweche.
 To add to the beauty of the expedition, while reversing from the peak, we move towards Gorak Shep and Kala Pattar, which endows us with magnificent views of Mighty Everest.

 Lobuche West expedition is a challenge but the sense of reward and experience will stay with you forever.

 Autumn and Spring are the best time for treks and climbs in the Nepalese Himalayas.
 You will get the best of this trip during this time.

 The dry, most stable and favorable weather conditions add ease to the trek/ climb.
 Some people attempt the climb during winter also.
 However, by choosing the snowy winter you are adding risks to your climb.

 The higher precipitation and unbearable cold reduce the percentage of a successful climb.
 Can you afford to risk your life?
-If not, choose the right time before you go, especially, if you are a novice climber
+If not, choose the right time before you go, especially, if you are a novice climb.

 Difficulties during Lobuche Peak climb

 - The ascending trail from Lobuche village is highly steep and rocky.
 Thus, the walk up to the Lobuche Base Camp is tiresome.